Adoption Activity Days

 How do I attend an Adoption Activity Day?

-Ask your social worker about Adoption Activity days.
-Referrals are free of charge but you will need to be in at least Stage 2 of the assessment process with a positive recommendation from your social worker.
+Ask your social worker about Adoption Activity Days.
+Referrals are free of charge but you will need to be approved or in at least Stage 2 of the assessment process with a positive recommendation from your social worker.

 How do Adoption Activity Days work?